RTXteam/RTX-KG2/README.md

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/ec2-setup-remote-instance.sh)

 This should initiate a `bash` session on the remote instance.
-Within that `bash` session, continue to follow the instructions for Option 1 (from the beginning).
+Within that `bash` session, continue to follow the instructions for Option 1 (starting at step (3)).

 ### Option 3: in an Ubuntu container in Docker (UNTESTED, IN DEVELOPMENT)